matthieuriolo/workloadplanner/README.md

 ## the config file

 You need to provide in the config file a URL to an existing ics file.
 Define your vacancies in the worktime node.
-You can give to each vacancy a priority (larger first).
+You can give to each vacancy a priority (smallest will be reserved first, largest will be tried to kept free).
 Define a set of Regex patterns which matches against the events given in the downloaded ics file.

 ```
 <?xml version="1.0" encoding="UTF-8"?>